HL7/davinci-alerts/input/pagecontent/guidance.md

 - The Recipient SHALL be able to process resource instances containing missing data elements and data elements asserting missing information without generating an error or causing the application to fail.

+##### Must Support Definition for Optional Data Query Transactions
+{:.no_toc}

-- For optional query transactions for additional data refer to the [US Core Must Support] rules.
+Refer to the [US Core Must Support] rules for data query transactions to fetch additional data.

 <!--